scerioli/Global-Preferences-Survey/WhatWeDid.md

 This resulted in 6 different models (one for each preference measure), having an intercept and 4 weights, each of the weight being related to the variable in the formula above.

 The weigth for dummy variable "gender" is used as measure of the coutry level gender difference.
+Note that, changing the dummy variable of the male from "0" to "2" doesn't change anything in the results.

 Therefore, in total we have 6 weigths that represent the preference difference related to the gender for 76 countries.